Gata3 Gene

 This section has been translated automatically.

-The GATA3 protein and other members of the GATA gene family, play a key role in the normal development and regeneration of cells.
-This is also true for the hematopoietic system.
+The GATA3 protein and other members of the GATA gene family play a key role in the normal development and regeneration of cells.
+This also applies to the hematopoietic system.

-Characteristic for the Th2 cells (see below T-helper lymphocyte) is the interaction with B cells.
-This interaction is essential for example to eliminate an extracellular pathogen.
+A characteristic feature of Th2 cells (see T helper lymphocyte below) is their interaction with B cells.
+This interaction is essential in order to eliminate an extracellular pathogen, for example.

 The Th2 differentiation process is mainly controlled by the cytokines IL-4 and IL-13.
-The binding of these cytokines to their receptors on naïve T cells leads via the Janus tyrosine kinases (JAK) 1 and 3 to the activation of the transcription factor STAT6 (signal transducer and activator of transcription protein 6).
+The binding of these cytokines to their receptors on naïve T cells leads to the activation of the transcription factor STAT6 (signal transducer and activator of transcription protein 6) via Janus tyrosine kinases (JAK) 1 and 3.
 STAT6 then interacts directly with GATA3 to initiate Th2 differentiation.

-In the mouse model, blocking GATA3 led to the inhibition of Th2 cytokine production in already differentiated Th2 cells.
-Even in the absence of the Th1-specific cytokines INFgamma and IL-12 the Th1 response is initiated.
-For TBX21, also for GATA3, it could be shown that both transcription factors have the ability to competitively suppress the cytokine pattern of the respective other T-subpopulation and thus promote the development process of their own differentiation.
+In the mouse model, blocking GATA3 led to the abolition of Th2 cytokine production in already differentiated Th2 cells.
+Even in the absence of the Th1-specific cytokines INFgamma and IL-12, the Th1 response is then initiated.
+It has been shown for TBX21 and GATA3 that both transcription factors have the ability to competitively suppress the cytokine pattern of the other T subpopulation and thus promote the development process of their own differentiation.

-GATA3 is expressed and upregulated by secary cells, which leads to Th2 reactivity, suppression of the Th-1 response and a general Th1/Th2 imbalance.
-It is remarkable that the "normal" Th2 cell lacks the ability to recruit into the skin.
-Thus, other factors will also be responsible for this.
+GATA3 is expressed and upregulated by Sezary cells, leading to Th2 reactivity, suppression of the Th-1 response and a general Th1/Th2 imbalance.
+It is noteworthy that the "normal" Th2 cell lacks the ability to recruit into the skin.
+Other factors are therefore responsible for this.

 Literature